hyperledger/firefly/docs/reference/types/_includes/subscription_description.md

 {"type":"ack","id":"70ed4411-57cf-4ba1-bedb-fe3b4b5fd6b6"}
 ```

-When creating your subscription, you can set `readhead` in order to
+When creating your subscription, you can set `readahead` in order to
 ask FireFly to stream a number of messages to your application,
 ahead of receiving the acknowledgements.